 The Oklahoma City University Wesley Center is the United Methodist campus ministry.
-The Wesley Center directs Evensong worship services, the Kappa Phi Christian Women's Service Organization, and the Delta Alpha Chi Christian Men's Service Fraternity.
+Most programs take place in the lower level of the Chapel.
+Ministries and programs are open to all students.
+The Wesley Center directs Evensong worship services, the Kappa Phi Christian Women's Service Organization, and the other opportunities throughout the year.